GoogleCloudPlatform/gke-logging-sinks-demo/README.md

 ### Logs in the Stackdriver UI

 Stackdriver provides a UI for viewing log events.
 Basic search and filtering features are provided, which can be useful when debugging system issues.
 The Stackdriver Logging UI is best suited to exploring more recent log events.
-Users requiring longer-term storage of log events should consider some the tools in following sections.
+Users requiring longer-term storage of log events should consider some of the tools in following sections.

 To access the Stackdriver Logging console perform the following steps: